11BelowStudio/HECC-IT/game/Backblast/README.txt

 BACKBLAST - A murder mystery where you are the victim!

-You've just recieved a mysterious job offer in the post.
+You've just received a mysterious job offer in the post.
 They're offering you a lot of money, but they're not being very forthcoming with the details.
 What's the worst that could happen?

 Credits: